datasciencecampus/pygrams/docs/tech-report.md

 #### Stop words

 Stop words are words that are ignored as they are are regarded as noise when statistically examining a body of text, and handled using three user configurable files. `stopwords_glob.txt` contains global stop words, including a list of standard English stop words; these stop words are applied before tokenisation.
-The file `stopwords_n.txt` contains bi-gram or tri-gram stop words.
-This stop word list is applied after tokenisation for phrases containing more than one word.
+The file `stopwords_n.txt` contains bi-gram or tri-gram stop words; these stop words are applied after tokenisation for phrases containing more than one word.
 Finally, the file `stopwords_uni.txt` contains unigram stop words and is also applied after tokenisation.

 #### Word embedding